 Title: Professor, Director of Palliative Care Services at UHealth, Supportive Oncology & Survivorship Disease Center of Excellence Leader, Hospice and Palliative Medicine Fellowship Program Director

-Paul LaStayo, PT, PhD, CHT, is a professor in the Department of Physical Therapy and an adjunct associate professor in the Department of Orthopedics, Exercise, and Sports Science at the University of Utah.
-He is also a member of the Cancer Control and Population Sciences Program at Huntsman Cancer Institute.
-LaStayo researches the impact of resist...
+Paul LaStayo, PT, PhD, CHT, is a professor in the Department of Physical Therapy and Athletic Training, with adjunct professor appointments in several other departments.
+Dr. LaStayo is a member of the Cancer Control and Population Sciences Program at Huntsman Cancer Institute.
+Dr. LaStayo's clinical interest is in utilizing "exercise...
 Read More

 Specialties: Physical Therapy